aysegulcelikok/dsa210_project/README.md

 - Linkedin Screen Time vs. Exam Days (Academic Events): This scatter plot will analyze how Linkedin screen time changes during exam days, helping to determine whether academic stress reduces professional engagement or if Linkedin usage increases due to job search priorities during exams.

+•	Bar charts:
+- Identify peak usage days for each platform and also to compare average screen time on different types of days (e.g., job application days, exam days, and non-event days).
+- Visualize the average screen time across different times of the day, allowing us to observe which time periods users tend to engage most with TikTok and Linkedin.

 • Box Plots:
 To compare TikTok and Linkedin screen time distributions across different contextual periods:
  – Exam Periods